garrandall/popular-music-data/tracks/dancing-queen-glee-cast.md

 You can dance, you can jive
 Having the time of your life
-Ooh see that girl, watch that scene
+Oh see that girl, watch that scene
 Dig in the dancing queen

 Friday night and the lights are low